 The combined checking and savings account solution doesn’t have any fees.
 People who live paycheck to paycheck — like many people with student loans or other debt — may appreciate the simple structure and the ability to earn interest.
 SoFi Money also includes an interest rate reduction for its members, so opening an account could be smart for that reason alone.

 SoFi money market accounts

 SoFi Money doesn’t offer money market accounts, so you’ll want to look elsewhere.
-Consider a bank like State Farm, which offers a Money Market Savings Account that pays a relatively high interest rate at 1.85%.
+Consider a bank like State Farm, which offers a Money Market Savings Account that pays a relatively high interest rate.
 This account also lets users write checks or withdraw funds via an ATM, and you just need a $1,000 deposit to get started.

 SoFi IRA accounts